hpe-storage/scod/docs/container_storage_provider/hpe_alletra_9000/index.md

     • Cloning using above parameters is independent of snapshot `CRD` availability on Kubernetes and it can be performed on any supported Kubernetes version.<br />
     • Support for `importVolAsClone` and `cloneOf` is available from HPE CSI Driver 1.3.0+.

-### Volume Snapshots
+### Creating Snapshots on Persistent Volumes

-During snapshotting process, any existing `PersistentVolumeClaim` defined in the `virtualCopyOf` parameter within a `StorageClass`, will be snapped as `PersistentVolumeClaim` and exposed through the HPE CSI Driver and made available to the Kubernetes cluster.
+During the snapshotting process, any existing `PersistentVolumeClaim` defined in the `virtualCopyOf` parameter within a `StorageClass`, will be snapped as `PersistentVolumeClaim` and exposed through the HPE CSI Driver and made available to the Kubernetes cluster.
 Volumes with snapshots are immutable once created.

 | Parameter          | Option      | Description |
 | ------------------ | ----------- | ----------- |